Fractional Crystallization Process: A Detailed Explanation

 The crystallization process is an operation in which solid particles are formed from a liquid.
 It is a solid-liquid operation used to separate solutes from solutions in the form of crystals.
 In this operation, mass is transferred from the liquid phase to the solid phase/crystal surface.

-Crystallization is an important operation in the chemical industry because the number of soluble products (from plants) have to be in the form of crystals (solid particles).
+Crystallization is an important operation in the chemical industry because the number of soluble products (from plants) has to be in the form of crystals (solid particles).

 {tocify} $title={Table of Contents}